PCP and Ketamine Toxicity

 Diphenhydramine and dextromethorphan (which are also frequently abused N-methyl-D-aspartate [NMDA] receptor antagonists) can produce false-positive urine drug screens for PCP because of their similar chemical structures.

-Other useful tests to determine the presence of rhabdomyolysis, renal dysfunction, and hypoglycemia include measurements of electrolytes, glucose, BUN, creatinine, and total creatine kinase levels, as well as a urinalysis (myoglobin).
-An arterial blood gas (ABG measurement may be indicated to assess the occurrence of metabolic acidosis and hypoxemia.
+Other useful tests to determine the presence of rhabdomyolysis, kidney dysfunction, and hypoglycemia include measurements of electrolytes, glucose, blood urea nitrogen (BUN), creatinine, and total creatine kinase levels, as well as a urinalysis (for myoglobin).
+An arterial blood gas (ABG measurement may be indicated to assess for metabolic acidosis and hypoxemia.
 A urine pregnancy test is indicated in female patients of childbearing age.

 Medical management of intoxication with phenylcyclohexyl piperidine (PCP), also known as phencyclidine, is primarily supportive and encompasses treatment of agitated behavior, seizures, and hyperthermia.
 Therefore, close monitoring of vital signs including temperature is required.
 If delirium is severe and compromises patient or staff safety, deep sedation with endotracheal intubation may be necessary.